Master of Philosophy in Cancer Science (MPhil in Cancer Science)

 - a four-year professional bachelor’s degree in a health-related discipline;

-- a BScHons degree of this University or another recognised university; or
+- a BScHons degree of this or another recognised university; or

 - an equivalent qualification approved by Senate.

-If you are an international student, you must provide proof of the equivalence of qualifications that you obtained at non-South African institutions.
+- If you are an international candidate, you must provide proof of the equivalence of qualifications that you obtained at non-South African institutions.
 This requires submission of a SAQA (South African Qualifications Authority) certificate.

-Mathematics at National Senior Certificate (NSC) level, computer literacy and fluency in written and spoken English.
-If you, as an international student, are from a non-English speaking country, you must submit official documentary evidence with your application of your competence in English.
+- Mathematics at National Senior Certificate (NSC) level, computer literacy and fluency in written and spoken English.
+If you, as an international candidate, are from a non-English speaking country, you must submit official documentary evidence with your application of your competence in English.
+This may include, among other things:

 Application procedure and closing date